-The long term vision for Lansdowne is to create an exciting and attractive place to live, work, study and enjoy.
-This will be achieved through a series of major investments into the public realm to create new urban areas for people to interact, sit outside, host meetings, enjoy events and innovate.
+BCP Council’s transformational vision for Lansdowne will create an exciting and attractive place to live, work, study and enjoy.
+This will be achieved through a series of major investments into the public realm.

-In 2015, key stakeholders with an interest in Lansdowne agreed the following vision for the area in the C:Side Vision:
+In 2015, key stakeholders with an interest in Lansdowne agreed on the following vision for the area:

 - Workers, visitors, residents and students will have the opportunity to exchange ideas and knowledge in the many vibrant streets, plazas and parks.